ArunGovindM10925/amfoss-tasks/README.md

 I found Flutter very difficult to learn.
 The more I googled, the more confused I became.

 task-8
 The task was very easy, there was not much to do.
 I found out what Perceval did.
 When I googled, I found out that there is a python package called pygithub that can be used to access github accounts and repositories.
 Then I imported the subprocess package to run the program in terminal.
 There was an error.
-It couldn't save it in json file.
+The code couldn't save it in json file.
 I couldn't find the answer to it.
 One of my mentors, vchrombie, asked me to find alternatives of subprocess module.
 I found out that the os module does the exact same thing.
-When I did it, the program ran sucessfully. :) Thank you vchrombie
+When I imported it, the program ran sucessfully :) Thank you vchrombie.

 task-9
 I learnt JavaScript from YouTube videos.
 Just the basic syntaxes.
-Then I made the program using frequent searches in Google.
+Then I made the program searching in Google.

 task-10
 Watched the lectures, but could not solve the problem sets.